A Half Moon production for ages 13+ and adult audiences

 Inspired by the daytime raves of 1990s British Asian culture, Daytime Deewane explores the beauty and struggle of living with a multi-cultural identity as a teenager.
 Featuring a DJ mix merging soundscapes, dance music and spoken word, this immersive new show is an exhilarating gig theatre adventure.

-Daytime Deewane, by Azan Ahmed, is the latest production from Half Moon, the UK’s leading small-scale young people’s venue and touring company, winner of the 2019 and 2018 Offies Award (Off West End Theatre) for Best Production for Young People Age 13+ (Crowded and What Once Was Ours).
+Daytime Deewane, by Azan Ahmed, is the latest production from Half Moon, the UK’s leading small-scale young people’s venue and touring company, winner of two Off West End Theatre Awards for Best Production for Young People Age 13+ (Crowded and What Once Was Ours).

-We currently have a teaser image available to promote the show, which can be downloaded at the link below.
-Further images will be released in June 2022.
+We currently have a promotional image available to advertise the show, which can be downloaded at the link below.
 Production photos will be released in November 2022.Download images and PR assets

 R&D taster assets